UROBBYU/http-php/README.md

 npm i http-php
 ```

-You also need PHP to be already [installed](https://www.php.net/install) and preferably [configured](https://www.php.net/manual/en/faq.installation.php#faq.installation.addtopath) in the `PATH`.
+You also need PHP-CGI to be already [installed](https://www.php.net/install) and preferably [configured](https://www.php.net/manual/en/faq.installation.php#faq.installation.addtopath) in the `PATH`.

 ## Usage